 In 2006 an app called 1Password.com came along and changed my life, not just my work, but my life.
-1Password is a password manager and they this one works is all you have to remember is one password, the password that gets you into it where all your password accounts live.
-Once inside you can create password accounts with strong password and never have to remember what you create because it’s always a simple autofill or copy and paste to login whatever web account you’re wanting to login to.
-Lastpass.com would be a direct competitor of 1Password but I’ve always been happy with 1Password by Agilebits because as far as I know they were the first to create a standalone password manager.
+1Password is a password manager and the way this one works is all you have to remember is one password, the password that gets you into it where all your password accounts live.
+Once inside you can create password accounts with a strong password and never have to remember what you create because it’s always a simple autofill or copy and paste to log in to whatever web account you’re wanting to log in to.
+Lastpass.com would be a direct competitor of 1Password but I’ve always been happy with 1Password by Agilebits because as far as I know, they were the first to create a standalone password manager.

 1Password Changed My Life; it Can Change Yours Too

 So I graduated from using a Word file to 1Password and it changed my life.
 With this password manager that I use I can log in and out of web accounts very quickly without ever having to remember super-strong passwords.
 I can work with peace of mind, work faster, and work in an organized manner as storing and organizing password accounts inside a password manager makes naming, tagging, and searching for accounts super easy, fast, and convenient.

 It’s a much better way than what I was doing before.
 A standalone password manager is not hard to learn or use, and the costs are low… heck they are some of the best, cheapest insurance you’ll ever pay for.
 They protect your business and your life from the inconvenience of being hacked from the use of weak passwords.
 I highly recommend you start using one as soon as possible!

 If you’re having security issues with your website, schedule a call with us now to see how we can help you get back onto the road to success.